NomicFoundation/hardhat/docs/reference/README.md

 });
 ```

-This way, tests written for Buidler are just normal mocha tests.
+This way, tests written for Buidler are just normal Mocha tests.
 This enables you to run them from your favorite editor without the need of any Buidler-specific plugin.
-For example, you can run them from Visual Studio Code using [Mocha sidebar](https://marketplace.visualstudio.com/items?itemName=maty.vscode-mocha-sidebar).
+For example, you can run them from [Visual Studio Code](https://code.visualstudio.com/) using [Mocha Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-mocha-test-adapter).

 ## Building plugins

 This is based on the [TypeScript plugin boilerplate project](https://github.com/nomiclabs/buidler-ts-plugin-boilerplate/).
 We highly recommend to develop plugins in TypeScript.

 ### Plugin functionality